By KATE BRUMBACK and LARRY NEUMEISTER

-Costello said the session, which lasted from 9 a.m. to 3 p.m. with a half-hour lunch, “went very well.
+Costello told the AP that the session, which lasted from 9 a.m. to 3 p.m. with a half-hour lunch “went very well.
 No disputes.”
 Costello did not immediately address whether Giuliani answered questions or declined.

 “Everyone was a lady or gentleman.
-Professional,” he wrote in a text message, adding that Willis came out to greet Giuliani and his lawyers at the end.
+Professional,” he wrote in a text message, adding that Fani Willis, the Fulton County district attorney, came out to greet Giuliani and his lawyers at the end.